AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ### About the .csv files:

-The dataset was originally spread in 6 different files 2 of them with the __MarketCap__ for Bitcoin and Ethereum.
+The dataset was originally spread in 6 different files 2 of them with the __MarketCap__ for Bitcoin and .
-The other 4 are 2 for the daily prices for Bitcion and Ethereum with their prices __compared to USD__
+The other 4 are 2 for the daily prices for Bitcion and  with their prices __compared to USD__

 This is why I decided to join the files __"Bitcoin USD (01-05.2024)"__ and __"BTC-USD (2014-2024)"__, and the __"ETH-USD (01-05.2024)"__ with __"ETH-USD (2017-2024)"__ in order to create only 2 files, one for BTC and other for ETH making the analysis easier.